vippsas/vipps-developers/contact.md

 ## We help with technical issues

-We help with _**technical**_ issues, such as questions about using our APIs.
+We help with _**technical**_ issues from developers, such as questions about using our APIs.

-* General inquiries: See the [contact details on vipps.no](https://www.vipps.no/kontakt-oss/)
+* General inquiries: See the [contact info for companies on vipps.no](https://www.vipps.no/kontakt-oss/bedrift/)
 * If you have suggestions for improvements to Vipps products, please use [this form](https://www.vipps.no/tips-og-tilbakemeldinger).
 * If you use Vipps through a partner: Please contact your partner.
-Enquiries about ordering Vipps through a partner: partnerbestilling@vipps.no
+Enquiries about _ordering_ Vipps through a partner: partnerbestilling@vipps.no

 We also have a technical newsletter for developers:
 [Sign up here](https://cloud.hei.vipps.no/utv) (low volume, no marketing).